Gremlins 2: The New Batch: Casting

-Several actors from the original film returned to make Gremlins 2: The New Batch, including Galligan, Cates, and Dick Miller.
-Miller reprised his role as Billy's neighbor Mr. Futterman, who the gremlins severely injured (both physically and mostly mentally) in the first film, in an expanded role in this film.
+Several actors from the original film returned to make Gremlins 2: The New Batch, including Galligan, Cates and Dick Miller.
+Miller reprised his role as Billy's neighbor Murray Futterman, who the gremlins severely injured, both physically and mostly mentally, in the first film, in an expanded role in this film.
 In the second, he plays a part in wiping out the creatures by dousing one in cement and using the building's fire hose against the others.
 Character actress Jackie Joseph returned to play Mr. Futterman's wife, and there were also brief reappearances in the movie theatre sequence from Belinda Balaski as a complaining mother and Kenneth Tobey as the projectionist.
 Keye Luke also returned to play Mr. Wing, Gizmo's original owner.
 When Luke heard his character would die in Gremlins 2: The New Batch, he quipped, "Remember, when you make Gremlins 3, I'm a flashback!".
 Hoyt Axton was meant to return as Billy's father, the inventor.
 He would have appeared at the end of the film, having designed special clothing for Gizmo that would ensure Gizmo would never come into contact with water again.
 At the last moment, the filmmakers decided not to shoot the scene to reduce time.

 New performers included Robert Picardo, who had previously worked with Dante and producer Michael Finnell in films such as The Howling (1981) and Innerspace (1987).
 He plays Forster, one of Billy's crueler bosses.
 Robert Prosky played Grandpa Fred, a television host, and his character was based upon Al Lewis's character Grandpa Munster.
 Joe Dante has a brief cameo as the director of Grandpa Fred's show.
 John Glover played Clamp (character based upon Donald Trump and Ted Turner) and brought to the role an enthusiastic innocence that overrode the fact that his character had been written as a villain, which Dante thought lightened the film in general.